 Childcare leave | A leave of up to 30 months (can be taken in parts) |

-Shorter work hour system for childcare | 4 working hours until the child reaches 18 months of age; 6 working hours until the child completes the third grade of elementary school |
+Shorter work hour system for childcare | 4 working hours until the child reaches 18 months of age; 6 working hours until the child starts junior high school education |

 Angel Return Program | Employees may rejoin the company after their voluntarly turnover |